shalz2023/Git_Practical_Exam/README.md

 ## 3. Change Commit Message
 --> Commit push on commit in feature branch and then change commit message
 #### Steps:
-    1. I am in main branch then created rebase.html.
+    1. In main branch then created rebase.html.
     2. Checkout feature branch named "rebase".
     3. Then commit the rebase branch and push it in remote repository.
-    4. Now to rebase feature branch with master branch using "git rebase main" command.
+    4. Now rebase feature branch with master branch using "git rebase main" command.
     5. After rebase is successful in terminal push it to remote repository.
 ## 4. Cherry Pick
 --> Pick some commits from feature branch to master branch